Peter Diamondstone

 Peter Isaac Diamondstone (December 19, 1934 - August 30, 2017) was an American lawyer and socialist politician from the state of Vermont, best known as a perennial candidate and co-founder of the Liberty Union Party.
 He ran for various Vermont political offices, always unsuccessfully, in every election cycle from 1970 until 2016.

 Early life

 Diamondstone was born in the New York borough of The Bronx in 1934 and raised in the borough of Queens, the son of Mildred and Jess Diamondstone.
-His father was a dentist and a socialist.
+His father was a dentist and a socialist, personal friends with Socialist Party presidential candidate Norman Thomas, and Diamondstone attended a socialist summer camp, Camp Woodland, as a child, where he met Pete Seeger.
 In 1944, at the age of nine, Diamondstone got a job passing out flyers for the fourth presidential campaign of Franklin D. Roosevelt.
 He served in the U.S. Army from 1954 to 1956.

-Diamondstone received a J.D. degree from the University of Chicago Law School in 1960 and moved to Vermont in 1968, where he soon entered the political scene.
+Diamondstone graduated from Queens College in 1957 and received a J.D. degree from the University of Chicago Law School in 1960.
+He moved to Vermont in 1968 to work for Vermont Legal Aid, where he soon entered the political scene.